cecily-mee/legalagentfromemails/README.md

-# Autonomous Legal AI Agent
+# Autonomous Zero Draft Legal AI Agent

 This project is an autonomous AI agent built with **LangGraph** and **multimodal LLMs** (Google Gemini) to automate a legal team's email inbox.
 The system reads new emails, understands both text and PDF attachments, triages requests, and automates responses—transforming the legal expert's role from a manual drafter to an **expert reviewer**.